microsoft/qsharp-compiler/src/Passes/docs/src/DeveloperGuide/CodeQuality.md

 pip install -r requirements.txt
 ```

-These adds the necessary environment variables to ensure that you have the `TasksCI` package and all required dependencies.
+These adds the necessary environment variables to ensure that you have the `tasks_ci` package and all required dependencies.

 To check the style, run